Locking Down Science Gateways with Landlock and Seccomp: Security Tools and Methodologies

 \subsection{Security analysis}

 The Landlock facility is still fairly new to the Linux kernel.
-We hypothesized that it might be incomplete in some important way, and so those of us who do research in security went to look for flaws and attempt to bypass Landlock's access-control.
+We hypothesized that it might be incomplete.
+Accordingly, we searched for flaws and attempted to bypass Landlock's access-control.

 We started with basic attempts to perform filesystem commands like \texttt{ls} in directories that were not explicitly allowed in the Landlock sandbox.
 These attempts were denied, as expected.
-It is documented in the Landlock documentation that some file-related commands are not restricted by Landlock, which proved to be true.
-We hypothesized that it may be possible to use these commands to provide similar functionality to an unallowed command---for example, using command line operations it is possible to enumerate folder names in unallowed directories by navigating to the restricted directory and iterating through potential folder and file names to determine if they exist.
+We hypothesized that it may be possible to use these unrestricted commands to provide similar functionality to a disallowed command---for example, using commands \chk{such as \texttt{find},} it is possible to enumerate folder names in disallowed directories by navigating to the directory and iterating through potential folder and file names to determine if they exist.
 More complex and sophisticated attacks may benefit from the knowledge gained from this approach.

-To attempt to circumvent Landlock restrictions on sudo, several approaches were used.
-Initially, the problem stemmed from \texttt{sudo} failing due to a missing shared library (\texttt{libsudo\_util.so.0}) and the container’s ``no new privileges'' flag preventing privilege escalation.
-Before Landlock was initiated, the \texttt{sudo} binary was copied into an ``allowed'' directory with the set UID bit set, so that it would run with root permissions.
-Additionally, the \texttt{libsudo\_util.so.0} was copied to an allowed directory. \texttt{LD\_LIBRARY\_PATH=.} was used when attempting to use the copied \texttt{sudo} executable to address the missing shared library issue.
-However, this attempt still hit the container's restrictions when trying \texttt{LD\_LIBRARY\_PATH=. ./sudo ls}.
-Another attempt involved resetting the \texttt{setuid} permissions on \texttt{sudo} (\texttt{chmod 4755 /usr/bin/sudo}) to restore its ability to run as root, which was prevented by Landlock’s filesystem constraints.
-All attempts to use \texttt{sudo} failed.
+We made several attempts to circumvent Landlock restrictions using \texttt{sudo}.
+Our initial attempts to run \texttt{sudo} failed due to a missing shared library (\texttt{libsudo\_util.so.0}), and the container’s ``no new privileges'' flag prevented privilege escalation.
+Next, before Landlock was initiated, we copied the \texttt{sudo} binary into an ``allowed'' directory with the set UID bit set, so that it would run with root permissions.
+Additionally, we copied \texttt{libsudo\_util.so.0} into the same directory as \texttt{sudo}, setting \texttt{LD\_LIBRARY\_PATH=.} to bring the library into scope.
+Executing \texttt{LD\_LIBRARY\_PATH=. ./sudo ls} at this point \chk{was blocked by Landlock.} We also made an attempt wherein we reset the \texttt{setuid} permissions on \texttt{sudo} while running inside Landlock (\texttt{chmod 4755 /usr/bin/sudo}) to restore its ability to run as root, but this was prevented by Landlock’s filesystem constraints.
+All of our attempts to use \texttt{sudo} under Landlock failed.

-Attempts to spawn a subshell from within the editor with \texttt{:set shell=/bin/sh} and \texttt{:shell} succeeded in opening an interactive shell, but commands were still limited according to Landlock restrictions.
+Attempts to spawn a subshell from within the \texttt{vi} editor with \texttt{:set shell=/bin/sh} and \texttt{:shell} succeeded in opening an interactive shell, but commands were still limited according to Landlock restrictions.
 This was expected since Landlock protection extends to forked processes.